 Put it All Together and Build YOUR Day

 Mark Morgan Ford, Craig Ballantyne and many other time-management experts have suggested that scheduling is one of the most effective ways to properly use your time.
 I was resistant to this one at first, how could I possibly plan so far ahead when being a parent throws so many curve balls?
 It seemed so unreasonable.
-But I realized, just because your write something in pen, doesn’t mean that it’s permanent.
-Scheduling your time is a fence to keep out time wasting activities, not a cage to confine you.
+But I realized just because you write something in pen doesn’t mean that it’s permanent.
+Scheduling your time is a fence to keep out time-wasting activities, not a cage to confine you.

 After I figured out what meant the most to me I then took a few minutes to block out my time in a way that allows for maximum productivity.
 I keep my time blocks flexible to allow for the unpredictable without throwing off my entire schedule.
 Keep in mind that my work day gets broken down into a separate chart, but that’s another essay for another day.
 Here’s how my weekday looks: